Category Archives: 1946 Films

 No wonder the film was popular when first released as the feel-good film of 1946.

-Admittedly coming across as a bit trite at times, the characters of George, Mary, and their children seem to glimmer and radiate with only benevolent characteristics never having an improper or impure action.
-In a fantasy film for sure, the overly humanistic approach can sometimes be a tad silly.
+Admittedly coming across as a bit trite at times, the characters of George, Mary, and their children seem to glimmer and radiate with only benevolent characteristics, never having an improper or impure action.
+In a fantasy film, the overly humanistic approach can sometimes be a tad silly.

 The same can be said for the angel, Clarence.

-With a powerful and heart-warming message, the positive vibes simply cannot be denied and the warmth and emotion the film possesses radiate even the coldest hearts and the harshest of critics willing to accept and be enraptured by the film’s staying power.
+With a robust and heart-warming message, the positive vibes cannot be denied, and the warmth and emotion the film possesses radiate even the coldest hearts and the harshest of critics willing to accept and be enraptured by the film’s staying power.

 Oscar Nominations: Best Motion Picture, Best Director-Frank Capra, Best Actor-James Stewart, Best Sound Recording, Best Film Editing